cfoh/Multi-Armed-Bandit-Example/ucb/README.md

 In the previous chapter, we introduce MAB and demonstrated its operation using a primitive MAB.
 This chapter discusses the classical UCB which aims to avoid missing potential good arms due to short-term bias in the environment.

-Imagine if the ML agent can estimate the distribution of each arm rather than just an upper bound, it will have much more information to make better decision.
-Thompson Sampling technique provides a means to estimate the distribution of an arm by continuingly shaping the estimated distribution using observed rewards.
-How?
-This will be our topic in the [next chapter](https://github.com/cfoh/Multi-Armed-Bandit-Example/tree/main/ts).
+In both techniques, the ML agent exploits the best arm by choosing the arm with the highest average reward.
+This decision is hard and can get the agent stucked at a local maximal.
+In the next chapter, we shall look at `Boltzmann Exploration` which is also called the softmax exploration.
+Rather focusing on the best arm, the technique uses softmax function to decide which arm to pick.
+We shall see in the [next chapter](https://github.com/cfoh/Multi-Armed-Bandit-Example/tree/main/smax) how the ML agent makes decision using softmax function.